tonystone/tracelog/README.md

 Each environment variable set is set with a level as the value.
 The following levels are available in order of display priority.
 Each level encompasses the level below it with `TRACE4` including the output from every level.
-The lowest level setting, aside from no output or `OFF`, is `ERROR` which only outputs errors when they occur.
+The lowest level setting is `ERROR` which only outputs errors when they occur.

 Levels: